Frequently Asked Questions

 Who is leading, building and designing the Heart of Campus project?

-The School is fortunate to have a talented and dedicated team leading this project: current Board Chair, Jeff Silberman ‘75, immediate past Board Chairs, Kathy Purdon and William D. Jones, and Parker’s Head of School, Kevin Yaley.
-The School also procured an impressive team of traffic engineers, land-use attorneys and communications specialists to support this project.
+The School is fortunate to have a talented and dedicated team leading this project: immediate past Board Chairs, Jeff Silberman ‘75, Kathy Purdon, and William D. Jones, and Parker’s Head of School, Kevin Yaley.
+The School also procured an impressive team of traffic engineers, land-use attorneys, and communications specialists to support this project.

 The design and construction of the Heart of Campus will be completed by TB Penick and the architectural firm of Domus Studio.
 Parker has hired the firm of B&G Consultants to represent Parker on all matters through the construction process.